MrBloodik/RiseOnly/README.md

 ## 📄 License

-Licensed under the MIT License.
+Licensed under the License.
 See `LICENSE` for details.